 Shabbat Candlesticks.
 Did you know that it is the woman's role to light the Shabbat candles and lead the blessing over the candles that mark the start of every Jewish holiday?
 A pair of candlesticks that fit her taste and style would make a wonderful gift.
 A family can have more than one set of candlesticks so you don't have to worry about duplicating someone's gift.
 Just make sure it's a pair of the same height.

-Art.
-Hamsa charms to hang on the wall, papercuts, and other Jewish inspired art make great gifts.
+Art or Hamsa charms.
+Art to hang on the wall, papercuts, and other Jewish inspired art make great gifts.

-Money/Bonds in increments of 18.
+Money / Bonds in Increments of 18.
 If you want to let the bat mitzvah girl choose something for herself (or save for college), money may be the answer.
 Make it more meaningful by giving in increments of 18.
-18 is the number associated with the word chai, Hebrew for life.
+Eighteen is the number associated with the word chai, Hebrew for life.
 A gift card works also!

 P. S. -- Bring your gift to the party -- not to the ceremony Saturday morning.